Immigration's Effect on the Economy and You

 In those industries, immigration lowers wages and drive out native-born workers in those areas.
 That pushes native-born workers into jobs like sales and personal services that require superior communication skills.

 But what hurts some workers helps consumers.
 Immigrants lower the price of goods and services for everyone.
-That’s because they provide low-cost labor that allows companies to reduce prices of consumer goods.
+That’s because they provide low-cost labor that allows companies to reduce the prices of consumer goods.

 Contrary to other claims, immigrants are not more likely to commit crimes than the native-born population.
 They only make up 5 percent of the nation's prison inmates.
 But they comprise 7 percent of the total population.
 There are 1.9 million immigrants convicted of a crime.
-Less than half or 820,000 are in the country illegally.
+Less than half or 820,000 are in the country without documentation.
 Of those, 300,000 have felony convictions.